Sebastianchr22/Local-password-manager/README.md

  Only you can unlock your files, and noone else has them.

  ## Download
- The password manager can be downloaded [from here](Downloads/LocalPasswordManager.jar)
+ The password manager can be downloaded [from here](Downloads/LocalPasswordManager.jar), or compiled from the source code provided.

+ ## Open source
+ I urge every user to browse through the source code of any open source project to ensure any claims made, lucky for you this project is fairly light on code.

  ## Features
  These are the features of the password manager